vanshmistry602/university-finder/README.md

 - 🔎 Search universities by country
 - 🌐 Displays name, website, and state/province
 - 💡 Responsive layout for all screen sizes
-- 🎨 Modern glassmorphism UI with transitions
+- 🎨 Modern UI with transitions
 - 📱 Mobile-friendly and touch-optimized
 - 🧭 Auto hides result panel when empty
 - 💫 Smooth animations for better UX